-This caterpiller enters the rose plant through wounds in the plant.
+This caterpillar enters the rose plant through wounds in the plant.
 Plant growth stops, and canes wilt and die.

-To treat the plant: Prune the cane below the infected area and discard it.
+To be rid of these rose pests, treat the plant: Prune the cane below the infected area and discard it.

 You will see clusters of round or oval insects that are tiny.
 They

 have crusty white, gray, or brown shells, and you will most likely spot

 Very tiny eight-legged spider mites discolor the leaves as they suck the juice from the undersides.
 As the infestation advances, you will see webbing on the leaves and flower buds.
 Most problematic when weather is hot and dry.